mverissimo/next-galaxy-template/src/pages/docs/advanced/configuration.md

 ### Edit page

-Every page has a button `Edit this page on GitHub`, you need to set the
+Every page has a button `Edit this page on GitHub`, so don't forget to set the repository url